How to Climb out of Every TFT Rank

 If you find yourself being hard stuck in a certain elo or lose way more LP than you gain, it’s time that you look at what you can improve on rather than queuing up and expecting better results.
 There are likely habits you can improve on that will greatly improve your climb.

 Over the course of the game’s life span, I’ve watched many streamers and friends play at varying different ranks.
 I’ve successfully reached Challenger in both Set 1 and Set 2, (although I ended the sets at about 400 LP Grandmaster).
+Since then I’ve mostly floated around High Diamond / Master in the sets since then.

 I’ve coached a player who was new to TFT to Diamond after only a few sessions.
 While I may not be the best, I have studied and seen things that I believe players should work on during their climb up.